-Unfortunately, there are no specific plans for International Calling to help you save.
-That being said, Sprint does offer international cell phone plans for the U.S. You can find the rates by country via the Prepaid site.
+Unfortunately, there are no specific prepay wireless plans for International Calling to help you save.
+With that being said, Sprint does offer international cell phone plans for the U.S. You can find the rates by country via the Prepaid site.

 4. Premium Caller ID

-For just $3 per month, you'll be able to view who is calling by their name, even if the name isn't in your contacts list.
+With this month plan, which is just a few dollars, you'll be able to view who is calling by their name, even if the name isn't in your contacts list.
 You'll be able to screen calls from unknown callers and ensure that you don't miss any important calls.